Istrian Italians: Culture

 Istrian culture has been deeply influenced by Venetian culture, especially from an architectural point of view.
 Istrian cities are characterized by architectural forms with a Venetian imprint, an influence that extends to urban planning, particularly in the grid formed by streets and squares.
-This influence is still visible today, both in cities and in smaller population centers.
+This influence is still visible today, both in cities and in smaller population centres.
 Noteworthy is the Venetian architecture of Poreč.

 Italian cultural influence has resulted in the resemblance of many Istrian dances to those of Northern Italy.
-This applies to dances done by the modern day Croatian population and by the Italian national minority found today in the larger towns and some villages in the western part of Istria.
+This applies to dances done by the modern-day Croatian population and by the Italian national minority found today in the larger towns and some villages in the western part of Istria.
 Dances done by both the Croatian and the Italian communities include Molferina or Mafrina and Kvadrilja.
 Dances specific to the Istrian Italians include La Veneziana, Bersagliera, Denci, Sette Passi and the very similar dances Vilota and Furlana.

 The Croatian cuisine of Istria was influenced by Italian cuisine, given the historical presence of Istrian Italians, influence that has eased after the Istrian-Dalmatian exodus.
 For example, the influence of Italian cuisine on Croatian dishes is seen in the pršut (similar to Italian prosciutto) and in the preparation of homemade pasta.
 Italian cuisine has particularly influenced the cuisine of Slovenian Istria, given the historical presence of Istrian Italians, influence that has eased after the Istrian-Dalmatian exodus.
 Slovenian dishes of Italian origin are njoki (similar to Italian gnocchi), rizota (the Slovenian version of risotto) and zilkrofi (similar to Italian ravioli).

 Istrian stew or Jota (Istarska jota; Jota, Jota) is a soup made of beans, sauerkraut or sour turnip, potatoes, bacon, spare ribs, known in the northern Adriatic region.
 It is especially popular in Friuli-Venezia Giulia, Istria and some other parts of northwestern Croatia.
 Under the name jota, it is also typical of the whole Slovenian Littoral and territories in northeastern Italy, especially in the provinces of Trieste (where it is considered to be the prime example of Triestine food) and Gorizia, and in some peripheral areas of northeastern Friuli (the Torre river valley, and the mountain borderlands of Carnia and Slavia Veneta).
 The stew originated in Friuli before spreading east and south.
 According to the most accredited thesis, "Jota" derives from the Latin jutta (meaning broth) and has parallels in the ancient friulan language and in modern emilian-romagnol.